(561) 444-8822 Call for a FREE Consultation

 It’s important to seek medical care if your child has suffered this injury, as the condition will continue getting worse without medical intervention.

-If you believe you or someone in your family, including a child, has suffered a brain injury due to someone else’s wrongful act or negligence, contact our legal team at Felice & Ehrlich by calling (561) 444-8822.
+If you believe you or someone in your family, including a child, has suffered a brain injury due to someone else’s wrongful act or negligence, contact our legal team at Felice Trial Attorneys by calling (561) 444-8822.
 Our legal team can provide you with the support and legal guidance you need and ensure you are able to get the legal compensation you deserve.

 Additional Reading: